-On February 14, 1884, Theodore Roosevelt received a terrible news, his wife and mother died within hours of one another in the Roosevelt house in New York City.
+On February 14, 1884, Theodore Roosevelt received a terrible news, his wife and mother died within hours of one another in Roosevelt’s house in New York City.
 His mother, age 50, succumbed to typhus, and his wife Alice died at the age of 22 giving birth to her namesake.

 The following diary entries lovingly describe his courtship, wedding, happiness in marriage, and his grief over the death of his wife Alice.
 In his ever-present pocket diary on February 14, 1884, Theodore Roosevelt simply wrote an “X” above one striking sentence: “The light has gone out of my life“.